Teacher Education (PDP)

 These courses are offered as an integrated program, combining theory and practice in both on-campus seminars and in-school practice in the second term of PDP.
 This is accomplished by alternating blocks of classroom teaching with workshops and instruction on campus.

 During EDUC 401, students are assigned to a teacher (school associate) identified by school authorities and supervised by a faculty associate appointed by the University.
 Students observe, teach and participate in school routines and programs.

 During EDUC 402, students participate in the study of teaching, learning to make meaning of the complex world of educational practice, informed by extensive study of pedagogical literature.

-In the second or third term, students complete
+In the third term, students complete

 A full term of classroom experience supervised by University appointed school associates.
 The school placement is appropriate to the grade level and subject specialties which the student expects to teach after graduation.
 Grading is on a pass/withdraw basis.
 (Not offered in summer term.).
 Prerequisite: EDUC 401/402 or EDUC 402/403.
 Students must successfully complete a Criminal Record Check.

 This course is a term of classroom experience supervised by University appointed faculty associates.
 The school placement is appropriate to the educational level and subject specialties in which the student expects to obtain certification.
 Students assume a large measure of responsibility and participate in a wide range of teaching and supervisory activities.
 School placements are made in school districts throughout the Lower Mainland.

 ** this zero-unit course functions as an umbrella course where the student completes 15-18 units of course work